Haunting Halloween Reads

 August DuPont has spent his whole life inside a dilapidated house with his aunt Hydrangea.
 His lonely existence ends abruptly with the arrival of an invitation to meet an aunt--and cousins--he didn't even know existed.
 When Aunt Orchid suggests that August attend school with his cousins, it's a dream come true.
 But August has scarcely begun to celebrate his reversal of fortune when he is confronted by a small problem on his way home.
 So begins an adventure filled with a wild child, a zombie, a fabled white alligator, and an unimaginable family secret.

 The Haunting of Henry Davis By Kathryn Siebel

-Two kids are about to find out that their lives are anything but ordinary when a ghost arrives and stirs up adventure.
+Two kids are about to find out that their lives are anything but ordinary when a ghost from the 1918 flu pandemic arrives and stirs up adventure.
 Perfect for fans of A Tale Dark and Grimm!

 Ghosts only haunt when they've left something behind...

 When Henry Davis moves into the neighborhood, Barbara Anne and her classmates at Washington Carver Elementary don't know what to make of him.
 He's pale, small, odd.
 For curious Barbara Anne, Henry's also a riddle--a boy who sits alone at recess sketching in a mysterious notebook, a boy, she soon learns, who's being haunted by a ghost named Edgar.